 Writer and Contributor | M.Ed in CMHC – William & Mary

 Anna is a writer, ESL instructor, and counseling student who recently returned to the U.S. after spending four years teaching English in Korea.
 Before she turned to education, she worked as a reporter for local print and digital publications in the U.S. Her experience in journalism and teaching has led her to pursue a graduate degree in clinical mental health therapy at the College of William & Mary, where she is currently in her second year.
-She currently serves as the marketing manager for https://onlinemftprograms.com/.
+You can find more of Anna’s writing on her blog here and you can contact her here.

 Jessica White